+• Subsidiary unit government
-(4) If at any time the Constitution of any State does not contain the provisions set out in Part I of the Eighth Schedule, with or without the modifications allowed under Clause (5) (hereinafter referred to as 'the essential provisions') or provisions substantially to the same effect, or contains provisions inconsistent with the essential provisions, Parliament may, notwithstanding anything in this Constitution, by law make provision for giving effect in that State to the essential provisions or for removing the inconsistent provisions.

-(5) The provisions set out in Part I of the Eight Schedule may be modified by substituting for section 2 or section 4 or both the provisions set out in Part II of that Schedule as an alternative thereto

-- (a) in the case of every State, until the dissolution of the second Legislative Assembly constituted in accordance with those provisions or those provisions so modified; - (b) in the case of Perlis, until such further time as the Legislative Assembly of that State may resolve and, as respects the provision set out in section 2 of that Schedule, indefinitely.

-(6) A law made for a State in pursuance of this Article shall, unless sooner repealed by Parliament, cease to have effect on such day as a new legislative Assembly, constituted in that State after the passing of the law, may resolve.

-- (7) In relation to the State of Sabah or Sarawak - (a) Clause (5) shall not apply; but - (b) until the end of August, 1975, or such earlier date as the Yang di-Pertuan Agong with the concurrence of the Yang di-Pertua Negeri may by order direct, Clause (4) shall apply as if the reference to the modifications made by the Constitution of the State as in force on Malaysia Day. - (8) (Repealed).
+- Federal review of subnational legislation - 4.
+If at any time the Constitution of any State does not contain the provisions set out in Part I of the Eighth Schedule, with or without the modifications allowed under Clause (5) (hereinafter referred to as "the essential provisions") or provisions substantially to the same effect, or contains provisions inconsistent with the essential provisions, Parliament may, notwithstanding anything in this Constitution, by law make provision for giving effect in that State to the essential provisions or for removing the inconsistent provisions. - 5.
+The provisions set out in Part I of the Eighth Schedule may be modified by substituting for section 2 or section 4 or both the provisions set out in Part II of that Schedule as an alternative thereto - a. in the case of every State, until the dissolution of the second Legislative Assembly constituted in accordance with those provisions or those provisions so modified; - b. in the case of Perlis, until such further time as the Legislative Assembly of that State may resolve and, as respects the provision set out in section 2 of that Schedule, indefinitely. - 6.
+A law made for a State in pursuance of this Article shall, unless sooner repealed by Parliament, cease to have effect on such day as a new Legislative Assembly, constituted in that State after the passing of the law, may resolve. - 7.
+In relation to the State of Sabah or Sarawak - a.
+Clause (5) shall not apply; but - b. until the end of August 1975, or such earlier date as the Yang di-Pertuan Agong with the concurrence of the Yang di-Pertua Negeri may by order direct, Clause (4) shall apply as if the reference to the modifications allowed under Clause (5) were a reference to the modifications made by the Constitution of the State as in force on Malaysia Day. - 8.
+(Repealed).

-72. Privileges of Legislative Assembly.
+72. Privileges of Legislative Assembly

-(1) The validity of any proceedings in the Legislative Assembly of any State shall not be questioned in any court.

-(2) No person shall be liable to any proceedings in any court in respect of anything said of any vote given by him when taking part in proceedings of the Legislative Assembly of any State or any committee thereof.

-(3) No person shall be liable to any proceedings in any court in respect of anything published by or under the authority of the Legislative Assembly of any State.

-(4) Clause (2) shall not apply to any person charged with an offence under the law passed by Parliament under Clause (4) of Article 10 or with an offence under the Sedition Act, 1948 as amended by the Emergency (Essential Powers) Ordinance No. 45, 1970.
+- 1. The validity of any proceedings in the Legislative Assembly of any State shall not be questioned in any court. - 2.
+No person shall be liable to any proceedings in any court in respect of anything said or any vote given by him when taking part in proceedings of the Legislative Assembly of any State or of any committee thereof. - 3.
+No person shall be liable to any proceedings in any court in respect of anything published by or under the authority of the Legislative Assembly of any State. - 4.
+Clause (2) shall not apply to any person charged with an offence under the law passed by Parliament under Clause (4) of Article 10 or with an offence under the Sedition Act 1948 as amended by the Emergency (Essential Powers) Ordinance No. 45, 1970. - 5.
+Notwithstanding Clause (4), no person shall be liable to any proceedings in any court in respect of anything said by him of the Ruler of any State when taking part in any proceedings of the Legislative Assembly of any State or any committee thereof except where he advocates the abolition of the Ruler's position as the constitutional Ruler of that State.

-PART VI

-RELATIONS BETWEEN THE FEDERATION AND THE STATES
+PART VI: RELATIONS BETWEEN THE FEDERATION AND THE STATES

-Chapter 1.
-Distribution of legislative powers
+Chapter 1: Distribution of legislative powers

-73. Extent of federal and State laws.
+73. Extent of federal and State laws

-In exercising the legislative powers conferred on it by this Constitution

-- (a) Parliament may make laws for the whole or any part of the Federation and laws having effect outside as well as within the Federation; - (b) the Legislature of a State may make laws for the whole or any part of that State.
+In exercising the legislative powers conferred on it by this Constitutiona.
+Parliament may make laws for the whole or any part of the Federation and laws having effect outside as well as within the Federation;